 - 8 flour tortillas

 - Preheat broiler to high.
-Place tomatillos, garlic, red onion, and jalapeno on a baking sheet and broil for 10 minutes or until charred.
+Place tomatillos, garlic, red onion, and jalapeno on baking sheet and broil for 10 minutes or until charred.
 Remove from heat and set aside the jalapeno.
-Blend the tomatillos, garlic, red onion, and cilantro with the chipotle.
-Stir in the chopped peach and season with salt and pepper.
+Remove skin from the garlic and blend with tomatillos, red onion, cilantro, and chipotle.
+Stir in chopped peach and season with salt and pepper.
 Set aside.

-- Prepare the cilantro lime crema.
-Combine sour cream with chopped cilantro, 1 tablespoon of the roasted jalapeno, and juice and zest of ½ lime.
+- Prepare cilantro lime crema.
+Combine sour cream with chopped cilantro, ½ of the roasted jalapeno, and juice and zest of ½ lime.
 Season with salt and pepper.
 Set aside.

-- Prepare the guacamole.
-Cut the avocados in half lengthwise and remove the pit.
-Scoop out the flesh with a spoon into a medium bowl and mash the avocado.
-Add the chopped cilantro, red onion, and juice of 1 lime.
+- Prepare guacamole.
+Cut avocados in half lengthwise and remove pit.
+Scoop out flesh with into medium bowl and mash.
+Add chopped cilantro, red onion, and juice of 1 lime.
 Season with salt and pepper.
 Set aside.

-- Heat the flour tortillas on a dry pan over medium heat until warm.
+- Heat flour tortillas on dry pan over medium heat until warm.
 Serve fajitas with tortillas, smoky tomatillo peach salsa, cilantro lime sour cream, guacamole, and extra limes.